Patricia Wrede: Lyra

 The actual chronological order of the books is Caught in Crystal, The Raven Ring, Shadow Magic, Daughter of Witches, and The Harp of Imach Thyssel.
 The last three are set in the same time period but different nations while the first two are spaced widely apart chronologically and happen well before the events of the last three.
 A timeline and short world history at the end of Shadows over Lyra ties everything together and answers a lot of questions.

 The omnibus edition of Shadow Magic is a revised one; the writing is significantly different from that in the original, and reflects her greater experience as a writer.
 It seems that Wrede rewrote the story for the omnibus, but this is not actually noted anywhere in the book itself.

 The Enchanted Forest Chronicles

 This series features Princess Cimorene, as she becomes a dragon's princess, rescues said dragon, falls in love, and ultimately saves the enchanted forest.
-It is usually marketed for young adults.
-The fourth book (told from the perspective of Cimorene's son, Daystar) was written and published first, but is considered to properly go last in the series.
-The 1995 edition of Talking to Dragons is significantly different from the original 1985 edition, mostly to make it more consistent with the story in the other books.